Web analytics: Problems with third-party cookies

 Historically, vendors of page-tagging analytics solutions have used third-party cookies sent from the vendor's domain instead of the domain of the website being browsed.
 Third-party cookies can handle visitors who cross multiple unrelated domains within the company's site since the cookie is always handled by the vendor's servers.

 However, third-party cookies in principle allow tracking an individual user across the sites of different companies, allowing the analytics vendor to collate the user's activity on sites where he provided personal information with his activity on other sites where he thought he was anonymous.
 Although web analytics companies deny doing this, other companies such as companies supplying banner ads have done so.
 Privacy concerns about cookies have therefore led a noticeable minority of users to block or delete third-party cookies.
 In 2005, some reports showed that about 28% of Internet users blocked third-party cookies and 22% deleted them at least once a month.

 Most vendors of page tagging solutions have now moved to provide at least the option of using first-party cookies (cookies assigned from the client subdomain).

 Another problem is cookie deletion.
 When web analytics depend on cookies to identify unique visitors, the statistics are dependent on a persistent cookie to hold a unique visitor ID.
 When users delete cookies, they usually delete both first- and third-party cookies.
 If this is done between interactions with the site, the user will appear as a first-time visitor at their next interaction point.
 Without a persistent and unique visitor ID, conversions, click-stream analysis, and other metrics dependent on the activities of a unique visitor over time cannot be accurate.

 Cookies are used because IP addresses are not always unique to users and may be shared by large groups or proxies.
 In some cases, the IP address is combined with the user agent to more accurately identify a visitor if cookies are not available.
 However, this only partially solves the problem because often users behind a proxy server have the same user agent.
 Other methods of uniquely identifying a user are technically challenging and would limit the trackable audience or would be considered suspicious.
 Cookies reach the lowest common denominator without using technologies regarded as spyware and having cookies enabled/active leads to security concerns.

+Privacy regulations and data collection

+The European Union's General Data Protection Regulation (GDPR), which came into force in May 2018, requires that websites obtain explicit and affirmative consent from users before collecting analytics data.
+Following its enforcement, a measurable decline in recorded EU web traffic and user engagement was observed across websites, attributed to both changes in actual user behaviour and restrictions on what data could lawfully be collected.
+The regulation was also associated with a reduction in the use of privacy-invasive tracking technologies, while analytics trackers were only marginally affected.